 We will do this by working together with local communities to build on the existing strengths of each place, identifying opportunities for improvement, and finding solutions to local issues and problems.
-This will help to make these places safer, cleaner and easier to use, support the growth of local shops and businesses, help people to live healthier lives and support local community activities and cohesion.
+This will help to make these places safer, cleaner and easier to use, support the growth of local shops, businesses, co-operatives and social enterprises, help people to live healthier lives and support local community activities and cohesion.